Structural Snag Lists

 A basic snag list is usually cheaper than a structural snag list as it is usually performed by a non professional who will not have PI insurance,(which is generally only available to professionals with a recognised qualification).
 You may be supplied with a list of minor building and cosmetic issues, but it will not provide a comprehensive report on important structural issues.
 A typical snagger will be concentrating their attention on identifying individual cosmetic issues; their emphasis is not focused on the structure of the property and they may not even understand or recognise what is required under building regulation standards.

-Should a structural snag list be performed by an independent company?
+Q: Should a structural snag list be performed by an independent company?

-Is a structural snag list a good investment?
+Q: Is a structural snag list a good investment?

-Regardless of whether a property is being purchased to live in, or as an investment, a structural snag list should always be performed before contracts are exchanged.
+A: Regardless of whether a property is being purchased to live in, or as an investment, a structural snag list should always be performed before contracts are exchanged.
 When compared to the expense of the property being purchased, a professional structural snag list fee is a small price to pay to know that your property is built safely, correctly and to current building regulations.
 No one wants to have to rectify building defects and sustain additional costs after a property has been purchased!

 If you are a having property built, a great incentive for your developer to finish your home to a high standard is holding back a retention until all snagging defects are complete.
 We recommend that this is written in to your contract.